freemocap/freemocap/README.md

 https://user-images.githubusercontent.com/15314521/124694557-8069ea00-deaf-11eb-9328-3be27a4b1ea4.mp4

 # This is all very much a work in progress!
 More to come!
-## (As of May 2022) We're currently working on building a proper API with documentation, but for now enjoy this pile of semi-spaghettified code and sloppy ReadMe 😅
+## (As of May 2022) We're currently working on building a proper API with documentation, but for now enjoy this pile of not-quite-spaghetti-but-definitely-lasagna-flavored code and sloppy ReadMe 😅

 ___________________________________
 ___